-That for, it is not easy to pack for Iceland, because you just never know what you will need.
+Therefore, it is not easy to pack for Iceland, because you just never know what you will need.
 Luckily this Iceland packing list will help you out to prepare yourself for every type of weather!
 But first, let’s see what the weather in Iceland is like in summer and winter.

 Iceland weather in summer

 The average day temperatures vary between 11°C and 13°C during the summer months.
 But much higher temperatures, up to 25°C can be expected as well.
-Even sunbathing at the thermal pools is an option when the sun is shining bright and warming up the air.
+Even sunbathing in the thermal pools is an option when the sun is shining bright and warming up the air.

 Iceland weather in winter

 The average temperature during the day varies between the North and the South.
 This has to do with the gulf streams.
-The Southern part of Iceland gets the warm European warmer gulf stream, while the North has to deal with the Arctic stream.
+The Southern part of Iceland gets the warm European gulf stream, while the North has to deal with the Arctic stream.